pkingpeng/Data-Mining-Review/README.md

 # Data-Mining-Reveiw
- Fianl Review on data mining
+Review on data mining
+Only for self review
+Not any other purposes